- What Makes Up My Credit Score?

-You’ll have the best chance at getting a negative mark, such as a late payment on your student loans, removed with a goodwill letter if you’re currently in good standing with your creditor.
+You’ll have the best chance of getting a negative mark removed with a goodwill letter if you’re currently in good standing with your creditor.

-Brynne Conroy had a collection account of $10,000 college debt removed from her credit report after she had written a letter explaining her situation—and that she had paid off the debt as soon as she was aware of it.
+For example, Brynne Conroy had a collection account of $10,000 college debt removed from her credit report after she had written a letter explaining her situation — and that she had paid off the debt as soon as she was aware of it.

 Many users on the MyFICO forums also report success getting negative information removed from their credit reports using goodwill letters with varying degrees of difficulty.

-For example, one person had a 30 day late payment on an auto loan from FedChoice Federal Credit Union removed from their credit report.
+Here's another goodwill letter success story: one person had a 30-day late payment on an auto loan from FedChoice Federal Credit Union removed from their credit report.

 Another person had three delinquent late payments from their Synchrony Bank account removed from their credit reports after months of contacting customer service.

 Still need more proof that goodwill letters work?

 It’s important to understand that just because it’s worked for some people, writing goodwill letters won’t have a 100% success rate.